-Association Laboratory is a CAE Approved Provider.
+Association Laboratory is a CAE Registered Provider.
 The program(s) linked below meet the requirements for fulfilling the professional development requirements to earn or maintain the Certified Association Executive credential.
-Every program that we offer which qualifies for CAE credit will clearly identify the number of CAE credits granted for full participation, and we will maintain records of your participation in accord with CAE policies.
-For more information about the CAE credential or Approved Provider program, please visit www.asaecenter.org/cae.
+Every program that we offer that has been approved for CAE credit will clearly identify the number of CAE credits granted for full participation.
+We will maintain records of your participation in accordance with CAE policies.
+For more information about the CAE credential or Registered Provider program, please visit www.asaecenter.org/cae.

 Nucleus is the official Data Analytics Solution to the Association Laboratory Research Alliance.